 - Bedouin people trying to make a dinar.
 You can’t walk more than 20 feet without a local offering you a camel or donkey ride or a “locally made” good for sale.
 Be sure to ask the price before accepting a ride or taking a photo with one of the locals that are clearly dressed for a photo op.

 - A clash between the Bedouin people and the local guards.
 While the park has plenty of rules that tourists are expected to follow, it seems that pretty much anything goes for the Bedouin people.
 For example, there is a hike off to the left of the Treasury that clearly has a sign saying “no entry” but you’ll get offers from Bedouins to take you up for a fee (we paid 10 JOD but the price started at 25).
 But if you get caught by one of the guards while going up or coming down you’ll get a scolding (just tell them you are coming from The High Place of Sacrifice).
 You’ll also likely get offers to stay overnight in a cave although the official rules clearly state that it is forbidden.

 Must-see Petra Ruins

-- Ad Deir (aka “the Monastery”) – one of the largest and best preserved monuments in Petra.
+- Ad Deir (aka “the Monastery”) – it’s one of the largest and best-preserved monuments in Petra.
 The hall was later converted into a Christian chapel and crosses were carved into the rear wall.
-There are 800 steps that must be climbed to see the Monastery and the trip is exhausting but worth it so opt for a donkey ride if you don’t feel comfortable making the trek.
+There are 800 steps that must be climbed to see the Monastery.
+The trip is exhausting but worth it.
+You can opt for a donkey ride if you don’t feel comfortable making the trek.

-- The Royal Tombs – four amazing facades adjacent to each other that are considered to be tombs but were likely used for a variety of purposes.
+- The Royal Tombs – four amazing facades adjacent to each other and considered to be tombs.
+They were likely used for a variety of purposes.
 The tombs include The Urn Tomb, the Silk Tomb, Corinthian Tomb, and Palace Tomb.